RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Results

-We present some samples of the QA examples where the better prompting strategy improved the results and mitigated the initially observed limitations in Appendix \ref{sec:appendix-qa}.
-In the same Appendix, there are samples of wrong visual questions on each of the three secondary categories, using the best RAG setup.
+We present QA examples in which a better prompting strategy improved the results and mitigated the initial limitations observed in Appendix \ref{sec:appendix-qa}.
+We also present examples of incorrect visual questions for each of the three secondary categories using the best RAG setup.

+We add a more in-depth error analysis in Appendix \ref{sec:appendix-error-analysis}, focusing on performance across all tasks, splits, and categories.
+We examine the tendency to overselect answers, which directly reduces precision and exact matches, and the number of reasoning steps used by LLMs, which indicate the categories of questions that are more difficult overall.

+We discuss hallucinations in Appendix \ref{sec:hallucinations-analysis}.
+We analyze citation counts and show that the model tends to hallucinate documents when citing more documents per output, thereby degrading performance.
+We analyze the instruction-following of the models and discover higher failure rates for output formatting in Mistral 3.1, leading to a performance downgrade due to the inability to parse outputs; and higher failure rates for citing in the indicated way on OpenAI o4-mini, while maintaining superior performance.
+We analyze hallucinations in captions and demonstrate their direct correlation with performance degradation.
+Finally, using LLM-as-a-Judge \cite{zheng2023judging}, we identify and classify hallucinations, revealing failure patterns in the legal context.